 WWE is keeping their doors open and continue running during a pandemic as an essential business.
-They axed lot of staff , but the they are set to make profit.
+They axed a lot of staff , but the they are set to make a profit.
 The company still doesn’t have an easy road ahead of them.

 The Wall Street Journal notes that WWE is in debt for $578 million as of December, 2019.
-They are set up to pay that off in five-year span.
+They are set up to pay that off in a five-year span.
 Ringside News‘ source on Wall Street noted that “you figure they’ll have $200 million to play with after they pay that off over a 5 year time horizon.”

 Due to the debt WWE has, their stock was only worth a book value of $3.56 per share.